Isograms are words in which the letters turn up an equal number of times.

 First-order word sets

 Another interesting challenge is to find a set of words that use each letter just once.
-This is useful when playing the pencil and paper game Word Bulls & Cows, so you can eliminate letters as efficiently as possible.
+This is useful when playing pencil and paper games such as Wordle and Word Bulls & Cows, so you can eliminate letters as efficiently as possible.

 A possible set of four-letter words that use 24 of the 26 letters is: